greghaynes/YAStatsd/README.md

 </pre>

 ### Configure
-Edit config.py to your liking, and
+Edit config.py to your liking

 ### Run
 <pre>